 Day 4 – Condado Beach + Spa Day

 Eat brunch at Sabrina (1801 Calle Loíza #1a), a brunch and bistro bar named for the classic Audrey Hepburn film.

 Have a pool day at one of the luxury hotels or hang at Condado beach.

-- Serafina Hotel and Beach Club – Being that we were a group of 8 we chose to reserve a cabana.
-To do so they made us guarantee a spend of $400 which wasn’t too bad for 8 people.
 If you have a smaller group you could probably just walk in but you risk not getting a place to sit if its busy.
 The pool water was nice and warm so you could always just sit yourself in there all day!
 Honestly, no one was checking who was a hotel guest or not.

 Afternoon Massages at a nearby spa

 Lote 23 is a Gastronomic park with a dozen food trucks and live music.
 I ordered a poke bowl, a pork sandwich and pig in the sea mofungo which was amazing.
 The variety was ideal!
 Everyone is our group was able to find something they liked.

 Day 5 of your 7 day Puerto Rico itinerary is a day in paradise.
 Get up and have an early breakfast at the airbnb or pack breakfast to eat on the drive.
 To get to Culebra you can either take the ferry from Ceiba or you can book a day trip on a catamaran or boat tour which leaves from Fajardo.

 Day trip to Culebra

 - East Island Catamaran to Culebra will bring you to a reef to snorkel then to the beautiful Flamenco Beach.